openmod-tracker/amiris/.gitlab/issue_templates/bug_report.md

 (Paste any relevant logs - please use code blocks (```) to format console output, logs, and code, as it's very hard to read otherwise.)

 # Other
-(Feel free to add any information you think is relevant in order to adress this issue)
+(Feel free to add any information you think is relevant in order to address this issue)

 ## Possible fixes